- Test Pieces

-A $3.00 processing fee wil be charged for each class entered on a Paper Entry Form to encourage online entries.
+A $3.00 processing fee is charged for each class entered on a Paper Entry Form to encourage online entries.
 Payment must accompany changes and be resubmitted by the date specified.
 N.S.F. cheques will incur a $15.00 fee.
 Mail early.
-LATE ENTRIES WILL NOT BE ACCEPTED.
+LATE electronic ENTRIES WILL NOT BE ACCEPTED.

 25. A competitor's Admission Form showing the date(s) and time(s) of the entrant's competitions will be sent to every competitor or may be sent in care of your teacher.
 This form serves two functions:

 * it serves as the admission ticket for the

 * it notifies the contestant of possible conflicts,

 and provides them the time to notify the

 26. Each competitor must supply his/her own accompanist.